Chart Color Schemes

 Ryde is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Ryde has a high level of cultural diversity, with 52.5% of its population speaking a language other than English at home and 50.8% born overseas.
-Christianity is the predominant religion in Ryde, making up 49.3% of the population.
-However, Judaism is overrepresented compared to Greater Sydney, comprising 0.3% of Ryde's population versus 0.8%.
+Ryde has one of the highest levels of cultural diversity in Australia, with 52.5% of its residents speaking a language other than English at home and 50.8% born overseas.
+Christianity is the predominant religion in Ryde, accounting for 49.3% of the population.
+However, Judaism is overrepresented in Ryde compared to Greater Sydney, making up 0.3% versus 0.8%.

 Frequently Asked Questions - Diversity